Alexander H. Stephens: Personal life

-Stephens was sickly throughout his life, most painfully from "crippling rheumatoid arthritis and a pinched nerve in his back."
-Although his adult height was 5 ft 7 in, he often weighed less than 100 lb.
-Almost all of his former slaves continued to work for him, often for little or no money; whether this decision was voluntary or the result of few other options existing for former slaves in the Deep South is difficult to determine.
-These servants were with him upon his death.
-Although old and infirm, Stephens continued to work on his house and plantation.
-According to a former slave, a gate fell on Stephens while he and another black servant were repairing it, "and he was crippled and lamed up from that time on till he died."
-The veracity of this rumor is difficult to determine as the cited ex-slave was not present when this happened.
+Death and funeral

 While returning from a trip to Savannah in February, his already poor health further deteriorated from exposure to the elements.
 His last official act as governor was executed on 28 February.
 He died shortly before 3:30 am on 4 March, surrounded by physicians and friends.
 That afternoon, commemorative speeches were made by "prominent citizens" in the Georgia Senate chamber.
 On 6 March, Stephens' body lay in state in the chamber.
 On 8 March, a grand funeral was held, and all citizens of the state were requested to observe the occasion.
+The Stephens family cemetery, where his parents, brother and grandfather lay, was his desired place of burial, but he was instead interred at Liberty Hall.

 In 1928, Judge Alex Stephens, a nephew, introduced Cyrus Stephens, the last surviving person who had been enslaved by Alexander Stephens, to Georgia governor L. G. Hardman.

-Personal life

-A lifelong bachelor, Stephens never married and never acknowledged direct descendants.
-An African American family claims to be the descendants of Stephens and a slave he owned, named Eliza, though their claims were not verified by genetic testing.